fsistemas/kafka-docker-compose/README.md

-# Repo to create Kafka cluster - single node
+# Repo to create Kafka cluster - single node basic producer and consumer

 ## What is inside
 - Zookeeper